 - Effectively A/B test emails and landing pages.

-You might be interested: Overview HubSpot Marketing in this article of mine, Is HubSpot Worth the Cost?
+You might also be interested: Overview HubSpot Marketing in this article: Is HubSpot Worth the Cost?

 5. HubSpot Sales Hub